wuggawugga/neeo-driver-kodi/README.md

 ### Caveats and Known Issues

-* PVR functions are mostly missing or just plain guesswork, since I don't have one.
+* I don't have a PVR solution, so TV/Radio/PVR stuff is mostly guesswork on my part.
-* Buttons included in button groups/widgets are implicitly added as separate buttons, using their identifiers rather than label.
+* Buttons included in button groups/widgets are implicitly added as discrete buttons, using their identifiers rather than label.
 * This is really just a hack

 ### Wishlist

-* More robust API connections (error handling, queueing, http/ws fallback etc.)
+* More robust API connections (error handling, queueing, http/ws fallback etc.) - This is less of an issue after I added HTTP.
-* Better image scaling solution (NEEO seems to refuse displaying quite a few images)
+* Better image handling (NEEO seems to refuse loading some images)
 * Smarter image scaling to avoid cropping
-* UDP events support for lower latency https://kodi.wiki/view/EventServer
+* Maybe UDP keystroke events for lower latency https://kodi.wiki/view/EventServer
 * Probe function to test for correct API settings
 * Update discovery text in case of wrong API settings
 * Maybe a simple web GUI for customization
 * Stop communication when recipes are inactive
 * Separate devices for different profiles (Remote-only music player/radio etc.)
-* Lyrics text
+* More keymap entries

 ## HOWTO